Tu Jhoothi Main Makkaar: Filming

 Filming began on 8 January 2021 in Ghaziabad with Ranbir and Shraddha.
 In July 2021, the second schedule of the film commenced in Delhi.
 The third schedule began in August 2021 in Mumbai, followed by another schedule in November 2021 in Delhi.
 The next schedule again took place in Mumbai in March 2022.
 The next schedule took place in Spain and Mauritius in June 2022.

 In July 2022, a song featuring Shraddha Kapoor and Ranbir Kapoor was to be shot, but production was stalled when a fire broke out at the film's set in Chitrakoot Grounds, Andheri.
 It led to the death of a crew member named Manish Devashi, while another man from the lighting department was injured.
 The song was shot after a few days.
 The film was wrapped up in August 2022.

 Marketing

 Tu Jhoothi Main Makkaar's title was released with an announcement video along with the first poster on 14 December 2022.
 The official trailer was released on 23 January 2023 in an event held in Mumbai.
-Against the norm, the two leads did not promote the film together.
+Following the theme of the film, the two leads did not promote the film together.
 The film had a special screening on 7 March 2023, a day before release.

 Soundtrack

-The music of the film is composed by Pritam.
-All lyrics are written by Amitabh Bhattacharya.

-The first single, titled "Tere Pyaar Mein", was released on 1 February 2023.
-The second single, titled "Pyaar Hota Kayi Baar Hai", was released on 10 February.
-The third single titled "Show Me The Thumka" was released on 21 February 2023.
-The fourth single titled "O Bedardeya" was released on 4 March 2023.
-The fifth single titled "Maine Pi Rakhi Hai" was released on 10 March 2023.
-The sixth single titled "Jaadui" was released on 11 March 2023.
+The music of the film is composed by Pritam with lyrics written by Amitabh Bhattacharya.
+The album features six songs: "Tere Pyaar Mein", "Pyaar Hota Kayi Baar Hai", "Show Me The Thumka", "O Bedardeya", Maine Pi Rakhi Hai" and "Jaadui".
+It was released by T-Series on 11 March 2023.
+Pritam was nominated for the Filmfare Award for Best Music Director for the soundtrack.